JavOliva/Support-Bot/README.md

 ```python
 token = your_bot_token
 ```
-where your_bot_token should be a string with your bot token value
+where your_bot_token should be a string with your bot's token value